PCWIE – Final Conference, Porto 24 May 2019

-- Proposals for the improvement and notoriety of the sector as a way to attract qualified human resources for the Industry
+- Improvement of the image and attractiveness of the sector as a way to attract qualified human resources and new skills for this industry with future

 Perspectives and Challenges of the Woodworking Industries in Europe, is a joint project between the European Confederation of Woodworking Industries (CEI-Bois), the European Federation of Building and Woodworkers (EFBWW) and the European Panel Federation (EPF).